timonoko/Beer_Can_Lid/README.md

 # Beer_can_Lid
 Beer can with screw top.
-May need minor scraping if too tight.

 You can attach the lid first and then open the can with thumb or knife.